mgietzmann/Coppermind/Fishery Mechanics.md

 The truth is, most fisheries lack folks who know a fishery inside and out, like a cardiologist knows the heart.
 We need to treat fisheries like any other vital system: something worth understanding deeply, maintaining carefully, and trusting to those who know how.

 We need fishery mechanics.

+P.S.

+A question that often comes up is - what use will this information be?
+Hard to tell when the fishery is nothing but unknowns.
+A bit aspect of the value of deep expertise is having the knowledge and perspective required to sort out what matters and what doesn’t - but you need a comprehensive view before you can get there.
+Unknown unknowns are the bane of any activity…